 Overhead Rate (hourly)

-- Add up all of your monthly bills for a location, i.e. rent, internet, cleaning, etc.
+- Add up all of your monthly bills for a location, i.e. rent, utilities, internet, cleaning, etc.

 By calculating everything with an hourly rate you will be able to monitor break-even/profitability progress down to the current day (you can also view for the week, month, quarter, and year).
 The system will automatically calculate the rest of the important numbers: